andrewvanleuven/legacyR/README.md

 * This [folder](https://github.com/andrewvanleuven/legacyR/tree/master/code/data_cleaning) contains `R` files which were used to clean the data in batches.
 Variables from common sources (e.g., the U.S. Census or Bureau of Transportation Statistics) were typically cleaned within the same `.R` script.
 * The master dataset is easily interpreted with the help of the [codebook](code/data_cleaning/codebook.md), which describes each variable in terms of its meaning, source, and geography.
 * The analysis was primarily conducted in the [clustr_discrim](code/analysis/clustr_discrim.R) script.
 This script contains the code used to group every metro area (cluster analysis) as well as the code used to interpret the clusters (discriminant analysis).
-* This [folder](https://github.com/andrewvanleuven/legacyR/tree/master/plot) contains a variety of visualizations and maps, most of them generated in the `clustr_discrim.R` script.
+* This [folder](https://github.com/andrewvanleuven/legacyR/tree/master/plot) contains a variety of visualizations and maps pertaining to this project.